The Turning Tides Team are happy to Introduce the ...

 The Turning Tides Team at SAVS is contracted to help introduce new parents to the programme, to promote co-production and to run Parent Champion and Ambassador Training.
 We also offer support and guidance in many different ways to parents who are part of the programme.

-Parent Champion Training is a five session course focusing on building your confidence, opening up new opportunities and involving you in the process of implementing change in your community.
+Parent Champion Training is a three session course focusing on building your confidence, opening up new opportunities and involving you in the process of implementing change in your community.

 Benefits of becoming a Parent Champion:

 “Becoming a Parent Champion has not only allowed me to represent the voice of local parents at important meetings but has also given me the confidence to believe in my own potential and abilities.”

 Michelle (Parent Champion)

 Learn more about A Better Start Southend and have the opportunity of sharing the benefits of the programme with your friends, family and community by becoming a Parent Ambassador.

 The Ambassador Role: